 Timed intercourse is often the first treatment attempt for couples that have a good semen analysis and structurally healthy reproductive organs.
 The doctor may prescribe drugs in order to stimulate the ovaries and help develop one or a few follicles that may contain eggs.
 Additional drugs can be used to induce ovulation at a specific time or an ovulation predictor kit is used to determine when ovulation has occurred naturally.
 Sometimes the doctor will want to perform an ultrasound to see how follicles are developing.
 This will determine the optimal time for a couple to have intercourse, giving the egg and sperm the best chance at meeting and resulting in a pregnancy.

-With intrauterine insemination, or IUI, the doctor will stimulate your ovaries as with timed intercourse, but at the time of ovulation, the male partner will provide a semen specimen to our laboratory.
+With intrauterine insemination, the provider will stimulate your ovaries, as with timed intercourse, but at the time of ovulation the male partner will provide a semen specimen to our laboratory.
 The specimen will be processed in a special way and then introduced directly into the uterus using a specially designed catheter.

 In vitro fertilization (IVF) is a procedure in which a woman's ovaries are stimulated with fertility medications to produce multiple eggs.
 The eggs are removed from the ovary and mixed with sperm in the laboratory.
 The embryos that result are cultured for several days in the laboratory and the best one or two embryos are transferred back into the uterus using a specially designed catheter.
 If more embryos develop than needed for transfer, they can be cryopreserved (frozen) for use at a later time.

-- Why do I have to fill out a questionnaire before I make an initial appointment?
+Why do I have to fill out a questionnaire and provide my clinic and hospital information before I make an initial appointment?

 Our new patient questionnaire gives our providers insight into any previous medical testing or treatments you may have had that could impact the best course of action to treat your infertility.
 It is better that we have the information ahead of time so the provider can review your history before your first appointment.
 This allows you and your provider to focus more on what your treatment options are and develop a plan and not waste valuable time reviewing your previous medical history.

-Because infertility is something that is a couples' concern, we strongly recommend that both partners attend the first appointment together.
+We strongly recommend both partners attend the first appointment together.
 Causes for infertility can be due to issues related to the woman, the man, or both.
 As a result, we may have to prescribe testing and/or treatments for one or both of you.
 Having both of you at your first visit may allow us to move forward with your treatment more quickly.

 The initial consultation usually lasts 45 minutes to an hour.

-- What are the earliest and latest available times to schedule a new patient visit?
+What are the earliest and latest times to schedule a new patient visit?